kylejcarlton/enablement-interview/slide6.md

 ???

-Replace the AMI ID in the terraform.tf file with the one created by Packer.
+Replace the AMI ID in the file packer.terraform.tf with the one created by Packer.

 ---